wenn/wenn.me/_posts/2018-02-27-git-in-byte-size-1-git-add.md

 updated: 2016-02-02
 ---

-_Git in byte size_ is a series of small posts about `git`.
+{% include series/git.in.byte.size.md %}

-Everyone knows either `git add .` or `git add -A`.
+Everyone knows `git add .` and `git add -A`.
 But it's often that I have to add only a selection of files, add a partial of a file, or have unwanted untrack files in my working space.
-So knowing what I can do with `git add` helps be become more efficient in managing the files that I want or don't want.
+So knowing the different options of `git add` helps with efficiency in managing the files.
 Here are a list of comamnds that I use most often.

 - `git add -u` only stage tracked files, does not touch untrack files.